 - A good friend

 - Nelson Compass worker

 - Care Manager/Psychiatrist

 - What happened last time

 - Strategies that help and strategies that don’t help.

-Having gathered all the information together, you can now write it up (see Advance Directive examples below).
+Having gathered all the information together, you can now write it up (see Advance Directive template examples below).